marshallflax/vision/AWS_Developer.md

 - Trusted signers (AWS accounts)
 - Signed cookies may permission an entire site.
 Signed URLs have higher priority.
 - Two types of signers
-  - Trusted key group (recommended) -- APIs to create and rotate keys
+  - CloudFront key group (recommended) -- APIs to create and rotate keys
     - Public Key uploaded to CloudFront to verify URLs
     - Private key used by apps (e.g. on EC2) to sign URLs via the Platform API
   - AWS Root Account with a CloudFront Key Pair (not recommended)